-When we were developing this recipe, my daughter and I agreed that we'd stay away from the proverbial "tomato basil" soup and go for something with more emphasis on the "smokiness"...for this reason, there's no herbs like basil or oregano in the recipe.
+When we were developing this recipe, my daughter and I agreed that we'd stay away from the proverbial "tomato basil" soup and go for something with more emphasis on the "smokiness"...for this reason, there's no basil or oregano in the recipe.

 We tried one version with oregano and it tasted like pasta sauce; so we made it again with more smoked paprika and no herbs...I think you'll like the roasted, smoky flavor!

 Bisque is a French-type soup based on crustaceans or vegetable puree and thickened with cream.
 The difference between a cream-based soup and bisque is relative to when the cream is added: in a bisque, the cream is added earlier in the recipe.

 So, in essence you could call this a "cream of tomato soup" or "cream of tomato bisque" - either way, it's quick, easy, filling and flavorful!

 You'll love this recipe!